 In the case of alimony, there are three different types of alimony the court may order depending on the situation.
 These categories include:

 Permanent alimony payments continue until the recipient dies or marries again.
 This alimony can take on different forms of payment; one being actual dollars and cents.
-Another from of alimony payment is where the house is paid so the other party doesn’t have a house payment.
+Another form of alimony payment is where one spouse pays for the house.
+This type makes it so the other party doesn’t have a house payment.

-This type of alimony is commonly awarded when a spouse needs time in order to work toward being financially independent.
-For example, if a spouse has been out of the workforce caring for children for years, the court may order the other spouse to pay rehabilitation alimony to help the spouse get the education necessary to get a good job.
+The court commonly awards this type of alimony when a spouse needs time in order to work toward being financially independent.
+For example, if a spouse has been out of the workforce caring for children for years, the court may order the other spouse to pay rehabilitation alimony.
+This helps the spouse get the education necessary to get a good job.

-This type of alimony is usually paid out monthly or biweekly and can last as long as the court orders.
+The spouse usually pays out this type of alimony monthly or biweekly.
+And, it can last as long as the court orders.
 In Georgia, the court will retain the ability to modify the award if financial circumstances change for the spouse recipient.

 Whatever the type of alimony you qualify for, it’s important to understand that most courts will not allow a spouse to receive alimony if it is determined the cause of separation was due to that spouse’s adultery or desertion.

 If you need to learn more information about filing for divorce and what you can expect from alimony, Reeder Law Firm is here to answer your questions and walk you through the process whatever that looks like for your unique situation.
-Call Reeder Law firm today at (770) 475-2521 for a free consultation and legal assistance when filing for divorce.
+Contact our Cumming Divorce attorneys at Reeder Law firm today for a free consultation and legal assistance when filing for divorce.